-Prepared by John Tibbs and Michael S. Baird
+Prepared by Michael S. Baird and John Tibbs

-This is the authors' summary from a 24-page report.
+This is the authors' summary from a 35-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Pat Cleburne Reservoir were surveyed in 2011 using electrofisher and trap nets and in 2012 using gill nets.
+Fish populations in Pat Cleburne Reservoir were surveyed in 2015 using electrofishing and trap nets and in 2016 using gill nets.
+Historical data are presented with the 2015-2016 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program